 Isn’t this data already measured by official measurement stations?

-Many of the bigger rivers in Switzerland are gauged but it would be too expensive to have measurement equipment at all the interesting locations.
+Many of the bigger rivers in Switzerland (and worldwide) are gauged but it would be too expensive to have measurement equipment at all the interesting locations.
 Crowdsourced data can help increase the spatial distribution of the measurements.
 We expect this will help improve the performance of these models.
 If you send us data from a river that is gauged, it will help us assess the reliability of crowdsourced data.
 So we encourage you to also take measurements where you see a gauging station nearby on the same river.

 Soil moisture has a very high spatial variability, which means that it differs a lot between locations, even if they are close to each other.
 Therefore, any additional soil moisture data can help us to understand the processes beneath the soil.

 Switzerland is an ideal country to compare citizen observations to conventional measurement techniques and to assess the potential of the crowdsourcing approach, since there is a relatively high density of conventional measurements.
 In the long-term, we hope that this concept can be transferred to countries with a sparse conventional measurement network.

 Can crowdsourced data be good enough for scientific studies?